Don’t Be A Mr. McGregor

-You have worked endless hours tilling, weeding and digging to create a beautiful yard and garden only to wake up one morning and discover something has been using your garden as its midnight buffet.
-Your first instinct is to turn into Mr.McGregor, that troubled angry gardener from The Tale of Peter Rabbit, and stalk the prey with a rake.
+You have worked endless hours tilling, weeding and digging creating a beautiful yard and garden only to wake up one morning and discover something have been using your garden as its midnight buffet.
+Our first instinct is to turn into Mr.McGregor, that troubled angry gardener from The Tale of Peter Rabbit, and stalk the prey with a rake.

-Small animals can chew, push, or dig under most conventional fencing, making your deer fencing useless in defending your garden.
-The main offenders are rabbits, groundhogs, possums, armadillos and raccoons, which will all wreck havoc in the garden.
-Lucky for you, there are a few solutions to keep those pesky critters from your garden for good.
+Small animals can chew, push or dig under most conventional fencing making your deer and white picket fence useless in defending your garden.
+The main offenders’ rabbits, groundhogs, possums, armadillos and raccoons will all wreck havoc in the garden.
+Lucky for us there are a few solutions to keep those pesky critters from your garden for good.

-Rodent barrier fencing generally measures between 2 and 3 feet in height and can be installed as a standalone fence or in conjunction with a standard or deer fencing system.
+Rodent barrier fencing generally measures between 2-3 feet in height and can be installed as a standalone fence or in conjuncture with a standard or deer fencing system.
 Rodent barrier is different from other types of fencing since it has a hexagonal mesh with holes as small as 1” and is constructed of galvanized steel.
 The galvanized steel makes it almost impossible for rabbits and other chewing animals from breaking though the fencing.

-The installation of a rodent barrier fence also defends against small wildlife.
+The installation of a rodent barrier fence also contributes to its unique defense system against small wildlife.
 Traditional fencing sits flush or just above ground level, which allows groundhogs, opossums and other wildlife to scoot under the fencing and into your prized garden.
-The rodent barrier, however, is designed to flare out and skirt the ground creating an additional obstacle for the animals.
-The fencing is then staked into the ground to create a dig-proof area around the fence line.
+The rodent barrier is designed to flare out and skirt the ground creating an additional obstacle for the animals.
+The fencing is then staked into the ground creating a dig proof area around the fence line.

-Rodent barrier is easy to attach to existing fencing using hog rings and zip ties.
-A 20×20 garden should only take approximately 1.5 hours to completely install, making it a great weekday project.
-With the proper planning and tools, you can save your garden this season and keep yourself from becoming the Mr. McGregor of the neighborhood.
+Rodent barrier is easy quick and easy to attach to existing fencing using hog ringsand zip ties.
+A 20×20 garden should only take approximately 1.5 hour to completely install making it a great weekday project.
+With the proper planning and tools you can save your garden this season and keep yourself from becoming the Mr. McGregor of the neighborhood.

 For more information on rodent barrier fencing or any wildlife control issue visit Deerbusters.com or email DrDeer@Deerbusters.com.